-If the home campus personnel action occurring during the recruitment results in a salary increase and/or advancement, the recruiting campus may offer a salary, rank and step equivalent to the increase and/or advancement.
+If the home campus personnel action occurring during the recruitment results in a salary increase and/or advancement, UC San Diego may offer a salary, rank and step equivalent to the increase and/or advancement.

-If the faculty member also is being recruited by an outside institution, then the home and/or recruiting UC campus may make a counter-offer higher than the above limits in order to compete with a bona fide outside offer.
+If the Senate faculty member is also being recruited by an outside non-UC institution, then the home and/or UC San Diego may make a counter-offer higher than the above limits in order to compete with a bona fide outside offer.